 This section describes water supply development projects, including groundwater and alternative water supply options, proposed by utilities and other self-suppliers.
-Alternative water supplies (AWS) can include reclaimed water, seawater or brackish water, surface water, supply made available through the addition of new storage capacity, stormwater, and any other water supply source designated as nontraditional in this RWSP.
+Alternative water supplies (AWS) include reclaimed water, seawater or brackish water, surface water, supply made available through the addition of new storage capacity and/or stormwater.
+Additionally, the sand-and-gravel aquifer is designated as an alternative water supply where withdrawals from the sand-and-gravel aquifer will replace existing withdrawals or increases in withdrawals from the Upper Floridan aquifer.